Ganzorigiin Temüülen: Career

 From 2006 to 2009, he served as head of the department of the Contracting Division at the government agency Mineral Resource Authority of Mongolia.
-In 2008, he was formally appointed to Minister for Oil and Minerals while concurrently contracts chief.
+In 2008, he was formally appointed Minister for Oil and Minerals while concurrently contracts chief.

-In 2009, he left political office and job to become the deputy director for Erdenes MGL, a large state-owned enterprise that focused on mining around Ulaanbaatar.
+In 2009, he left political office and his job to become the deputy director for Erdenes MGL, a large state-owned enterprise that focused on mining around Ulaanbaatar.
 He left in 2014.
-In 2013, he left Erdenes MGL and joined the board of directors of the state owned enterprise Oyu Tolgoi LLC, a position he held until 2015.
+In 2013, he left Erdenes MGL and joined the board of directors of the state-owned enterprise Oyu Tolgoi LLC, a position he held until 2015.
 In 2014, he was appointed to the government cabinet as the deputy Minister of Mines, alongside his job at Ovu Tolgoi.
 He held both positions until 2015.

 In 2015, he was appointed president of the Mongolian youth federation Zorig Foundation, serving for the full year.
 In the same year, he was elected to the board of directors for the Mongolian People's Party for the entire year.

-In 2016, he was elected as a member of the State Great Khural representing constituency #1 in Arkhangai Province, alongside Yondonperenlein Baatarbileg and Jamyangiin Mönkhbat.
+In the 2016 election, he was elected as a member of the State Great Khural representing the first constituency in Arkhangai Province, alongside Yondonperenlein Baatarbileg and Jamyangiin Mönkhbat.
 He received 9,817 votes with 57.75% of the vote.
+He was re-elected as MP from the same constituency in the 2020 parliamentary election.